Blocking ads removes funding from us!

 (Post picture: © 2021 TechnikNews)

-Before Apple launched the Apple HomePod mini officially presented, many rumors about this have been circulating on the Internet.
-At some point, many gave up hope of a launch.
-Finally, Apple presented the speaker next to the iPhone 12, 12 Pro and 12 Pro Max.
-And I was able to date him for a few weeksprobeer
+Before Apple launched the Apple HomePod mini officially presented, there were already many rumors about it circulating on the Internet.
+At some point, many people gave up hope of a launch.
+Finally, Apple presented the speaker alongside the iPhone 12, 12 Pro and 12 Pro Max.
+And I was able to use it for a few weeksprobeer

 A good three years ago, Apple ventured into the world of smart speakers and unveiled the first HomePod.
-This should be able to score with easy operation and good sound quality.
+It was designed to be easy to use and offer good sound quality.
 However, many buyers quickly felt the need for a smaller version.
-As already indicated, some rumors quickly arose that Apple was working on such a Product could work.
-But there was never an idea.
+As already mentioned, rumors quickly arose that Apple might be working on such a product.
+However, there was never a presentation.

 In October 2020 the time had finally come.
 Apple first spoke about the HomePod mini at last year's iPhone keynote.
 The promise: A loudspeaker that can do the same things as its big sibling, but in a much smaller form factor.
 It was also asserted that the sound was outstanding despite the smaller size.
 I was able to take a closer look at how the Apple HomePod mini actually performs.